alpha is for the

 The next generation

-Mentorship and a forthcoming guidebook for teen girls entering STEM — because the pipeline starts long before the PhD.
+Mentorship and a forthcoming guidebook for teen girls stepping into science, technology, and discovery, because the path starts long before the PhD.

 season one